vincentmanz/Metagenomics_2024/Day_2/Day2_READBASED_stats.md

 The time variable is significantly associated with microbiota composition (p-value is below 0.05).

-We can, however, visualize those taxa whose abundances drive the differences between cohorts.
-We first need to extract the model coefficients of taxa:
+Let us visualize the model coefficients for species that exhibit the largest differences between the groups.
+This gives some insights into how the groups tend to differ from each other in terms of community composition.

 ```r
 coef <- coefficients(permanova)["Time1",]